mavrw/farm-rest-rpg/README.md

 ### Logging, Monitoring, and Error Tracking

-> *How will logging, monitoring, and error tracking be implemented?*
+> *What logging library will be used?*
+> *Where will logs go?
+Cloudwatch Logs?
+S3 archival?*
+> *What is the strategy for panic-recovery and stack tracing logs in production?*
+> *Will metrics/alerts be used, such as Prometheus, CloudWatch Alarms, Grafana?*

 ### Rollback and Recovery Plans